Review of 2019 Medical Office Software

 Redbooth offers many different options for keeping data secure, including the ability to set varying levels of permissions for different team members.
 The pricing structure starts at just $5 per user, per month for their Pro version and $15/mo. for their Business version, which makes Redbooth an affordable solution for most medical practices.
 (Read our full review here.)

 This is another project management software solution.
 Like Redbooth and Quickbase, it offers several features to help your medical practice remain within HIPAA guidelines, including robust encryption and an open security audit policy.
 Load balancers, intrusion detection systems, and multiple firewalls help increase security even further.

-We would have rated Projectplace higher, but it is more expensive than other project management systems.
-Subscriptions start at $29 per user, per month.
-Additionally, it does not integrate with other software programs as easily, though it supports as many users as you need for your practice.
+Projectplace is slightly more expensive than some other project management systems we’ve reviewed with subscriptions starting at $29 per user, per month.
+Additionally, it supports as many users as you need for your practice.
 (Read our full review here.)

-In the Professional Services Automation (PSA) space, Tenrox has won more awards and accolades than most of its competitors.
+In the Professional Services Automation (PSA) space, Tenrox has won more awards and accolades than many of its competitors.
 The company produces software specifically for service businesses, such as medical practices, and it is available in multiple languages.
-Since it is designed for enterprise-level organizations, it might not fit in the budget or workflow of a smaller practice.
+Since it is designed for enterprise-level organizations, it might fit in the budget or workflow of a smaller practice.

 We like Tenrox’s dedication to security.
 The company has received certifications from SO-27001 and the AICPA, and it is ideal for project management when the goal is to create systems that produce maximum profitability.
 (Read our full review here.)

 Google G-Suite has evolved considerably from its free edition roots.
 You can now upgrade to the more full-featured G-Suite for just $4.17 per month, per user, if you commit to a year-long subscription.
 This software is highly familiar for many users, and it has received numerous security certifications from organizations ranging from ISO-27017 to HIPAA.